PHBS/MLF/Project.md

 * Improve HP similarity with `doc2vec` method? (quite a big project).
 Improve industry classification.
 ### Sentiment analysis on central bank statement
 * Train the FOMC (or PBoC's) [statements or minute](https://www.federalreserve.gov/monetarypolicy/fomccalendars.htm) with `doc2vec` (or `word2vec`) algorithm to  to create vector representation
+* Measure the distance between the statement and minute?
 * Fit ML models with the policy rate change or market reaction as y variable
 * Identify the most important vector (and corresponding word/phrase) with feature selection/extraction